- Artwork by Rafal Milach/Magnum Photos

 Poland has long tried to police language around the Holocaust.
-When former U.S. President Barack Obama referred to “Polish death camps” during a 2012 visit to Warsaw, the White House was compelled to apologize.
+When former U.S. President Barack Obama referred to “Polish death camps” in 2012, the White House was compelled to apologize.
 Right-wing lawmakers made several attempts to introduce a three-year prison sentence for using the term.

 A widely shared perception among Poles is that the rest of the world underappreciates Polish suffering during Nazi occupation.
 “They have this obsession that starts when people say that Polish people are responsible for the Holocaust.
 Now the narrative of the IPN is that nearly all Polish people had a Jew hidden in their basement,” said Popiela.
 “They are saying that we were all heroes.
 But from the archives, it doesn’t look so nice.”

 I took a ride with Popiela over to the neighboring town of Grybow where in 2019 he and his team of volunteers had installed a memorial in a Jewish cemetery on a hill overlooking the town.
 Abandoned for 80 years, the cemetery was a fenced-in jungle.
 Today, it’s a peaceful, wooded plot with several informative plaques displaying photographs of victims installed by the foundation.
 The centerpiece is a large granite monument of a splintered matzevah, with slabs on either side listing the name and ages of the nearly 2,000 Jewish victims killed in Grybow during the occupation, nearly a third were children under the age of 13.